 Professor Carl B. Swisher, in his Holmes Devise volume, The Taney Period 1836-64 published in 1974, sums up Woodbury's professional work with a quotation that originated in Greeley's New York Tribune obituary of the Justice: "His style of writing was turgid and obscure, doing little justice to his acknowledged clearness of intellect."
-Swisher then adds, in his own words, that Woodbury's "... judicial opinions were often enormously long."
-Swisher does at least hint at Woodbury's influence in the seminal Cooley case by stating "... on the subject of the commerce power Justice Curtis' position resembled that of Justice Woodbury as expressed in the License Cases..."
+Swisher then

-Professor David P. Currie in his The Constitution in the Supreme Court: The First Hundred Years 1789-1880, quickly dismissed Woodbury in the following manner: "Woodbury stayed only briefly and had little impact; he was unusually long-winded and relatively state-oriented in admiralty and contract cases."
+Professor David P. Currie in his The Constitution in the Supreme Court: The First Hundred Years 1789-1880, quickly dismissed Woodbury in the following manner: "Woodbury stayed only briefly and had little impact; he was unusually long-winded and relatively state-oriented in admiralty and contract cases."75

 In The Oxford Companion to the Supreme Court of the United States, published in 1992, it is interesting to note that Woodbury's opinions in Jones v.
 Van Zandt and even in the Passenger Cases are ascribed to an enthusiasm for slavery, which the record does not support.
 Woodbury's seminal contribution to the Cooley Doctrine is not mentioned.
-The relatively short entry concludes that Woodbury "possessed an acute legal mind, but his brief tenure and his tendency to write overly long, convoluted opinions, compromised his sojourn on the Supreme Court."
+The relatively short entry concludes that Woodbury "possessed an acute legal mind, but his brief tenure and his tendency to write overly long, convoluted opinions, compromised his sojourn on the Supreme Court."77